sahilchess/pixeldust/submissions/boykisser/README.md

 2. "Remove Mark" option must be selected under High-spec Options > Mark on PCB

 Note:
-Yes, some of the SK6812Mini-EA pads will be cut off and this should be fine
+1. Yes, some of the SK6812Mini-EA pads will be cut off and this should be fine
+2. I plan to solder this PCB myself, is it possible to get the PCB shipped directly to me?
+(From JLCPCB)

 Bill Of Material